IP History – a look at what might have been.

 We’re approaching the fifth anniversary of the World IPv6 Launch Day.
 This is reflects the day in which the Internet had a world-wide validation of the IPv6 protocol.
 IPv6 supports additional hosts, compared with the exhausted IPv4 address space.
 What led to this IP history, and why are we stuck with a 4 octet address space?

 IP history is closely tied to the development of the ARPAnet.
 These experiments developed a resilient packet-switched network.
 This would forward messages and voice traffic for the military.
-There have been many versions of the Transmission Control Protocol/Internet Protocol (/IP).
+There have been many versions of the Transmission Control Protocol/Internet Protocol (TCP/IP).
 Indeed it was only after January 1978 that the split of functions occurred.
 Joint development of TCP and IP led to some cross over in the protocols.

 ARPAnet: The start of IP History